Running jobs🔗

 You can request GPU nodes using the right #SBATCH flags.
 On Vera, you should request it using SLURMs generic resource system.
 On Alvis, you are strongly recommended to instead use the #SBATCH --gpus-per-node=xxx flag.

-On Vera, you can request NVidia Tesla V100 or T4 GPUs.
+On Vera, you can request the following NVidia GPUs:

 #SBATCH --gpus-per-node=V100:1 # up to 4